Scroll To See More Images

 Second, do as much ahead of time as possible.
 You can decorate your table, bake your pies and put together any dips or spreads the day before.

-Today, we’ll focus on step 3: deciding which slow-cooker Thanksgiving dishes you’ll rely on this year.
-The following 14 slow-cooker recipes should cover all your Thanksgiving bases—from decadent mashed potatoes and stuffing to al dente Brussels sprouts and carrots.
+Now, all you’ve got to do is decide which slow-cooker Thanksgiving dishes you’ll rely on this year!
+The following 20 slow-cooker recipes should cover all your Thanksgiving bases, from decadent mashed potatoes and stuffing to al dente Brussels sprouts and carrots.

 These slow-cooker mashed potatoes are just as creamy as ones you’d boil and then mash, but create way fewer dirty dishes.